lionffl/trybe/README.md

-Here you will find the answers of Web Development Course exercises from Trybe
+Here you will find the exercises that I did in Web Development Course from Trybe

 Student: Felipe Lima (lionffl@gmail.com)
 Class: 21B